cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 The CAL2021 conference is held online (web streaming) and in person at the University of Milano-Bicocca.
 Attending the online conference is **free**, but **registration is required**.
-For registration and ticketing see
+For registration and ticketing see the
 [Eventbrite conference page](https://www.eventbrite.com/e/the-3nd-crypto-asset-lab-conference-registration-155774506743).

 In person attendance is limited for sanitary restrictions: in person tickets would be published on Eventbrite registration page starting from November 1.